koush/docs.scrypted.app/camera-preparation.md

 Open the Camera's web admin page or app to configure its codec settings.
 If the camera does not have a codec configuration tool (ie, cloud cameras such as Ring, Google, Arlo) or is a Unifi camera, continue on to [Adding the Camera](/add-camera).

+## Password

+Ensure the password is a simple alphanumeric phrase.
+Special characters *often* cause authentication issues.
+If the camera supports both `Basic` and `Digest` Authorization, configure it for `Digest` only, which is more secure.

 ## Stream Setup

 Enable the all available streams on the camera.
 Scrypted will use multiple streams, if available, for different purposes (remote streaming, analysis, etc).
 Most cameras will have one one `Main Stream` and one `Substream`.
 Some may only have a `Main Stream`.
 Cameras with one `Main Stream` and two `Substreams` are ideal.